Germain Casse: Agitator (1860–73)

-Casse returned to Paris to continue his study of law at the start of 1860, and joined a circle of passionate young men opposed to religious superstitions and all forms of oppression.
+Casse returned to Paris to continue his study of law at the start of 1860, and he joined a circle of passionate young men opposed to religious superstitions and all forms of oppression.

 He contributed to La Jeune France, and was punished for his writing despite an eloquent defense by Jules Grévy, the future President of the Republic.

 He also contributed to the anti-clerical and Republican Le Travail, for which he spent a year in prison.

 He moved to Belgium, where he met the leaders of the revolutionary party, then returned to France to serve his sentence at Sainte-Pélagie Prison, where he spent four months with Louis Auguste Blanqui.

 After leaving prison he rejoined his old friends and continued his attacks against the imperial government and the Catholic church.

 Casse attended the Congrès international des étudiants à Liège on 30 October - 1 November 1865, where he proclaimed that 21 January 1793 (the date of the execution of Louis XVI) was the most glorious day of the French people.

 Although the organizers wanted the conference to focus on pedagogical issues Casse and few friends managed to obtain an almost unanimous declaration that monarchy and the Church were incompatible with freedom and progress.

 At a meeting that followed in Brussels he denounced the bourgeoisie and capital and called for a workers' revolution under the red flag.

 After their return to France the young men who had attended the congress were summoned to appear before the high council of public education.

 They refused, and were banned from the universities.

 Casse was placed under surveillance by the police.

 He spoke at anti-imperial rallies in the Latin Quarter and the suburbs, was arrested, released and again arrested several times.